Madison Young: Performance and curation

 Young curated the Askew Festival, a three-night "experimental, interactive exploration of performance, activism, and counterculture through documentary and experimental film coupled with performance art, readings, and dance" that took place at the Yerba Buena Center for the Arts in San Francisco, CA in 2012, and again in 2014.

 They co-starred in the Queer X Tour, a sex positive cabaret show featuring explicit performance art by six performers who addressed sexuality through a feminist and queer lens.
 French filmmakers Émilie Jouvet and Wendy Delorme followed the tour through Europe from Berlin to Malmö for their 2011 docudrama film Too Much Pussy!.

 From 2016 to 2019, Young co-wrote and performed their “one-womxn show,” Reveal All Fear Nothing: A Journey in Sex, Love, Porn, and Feminism, which examined their personal experience in the world of erotic film as both a feminist porn performer and director.
 The script was inspired by Annie Sprinkle's Post Porn Modernist theater production and written in collaboration with Sprinkle.
 The show influenced actress Maggie Gyllenhaal's work on the HBO series The Deuce.

 Young’s other performance art work has been showcased internationally by institutions including the Museum of Sex, Highways Performance Space, Grace Exhibition Space in New York, and Max Black in Sydney, Australia.

 Directing and producing

 Young founded Empress in Lavender Media, a production company working to bring queer, transgender, and sex worker stories to mainstream media through filmmakers within those communities.
 Their first series, Submission Possible, explores "the queer sexual underground worlds of kink, fetish, and BDSM” across the nation.
 The first season of Submission Possible was released from 2020 through mid-2022, after delays in production due to the COVID-19 pandemic, and features New Orleans, Seattle, Portland, San Francisco, Los Angeles, and Oakland.
 Submission Possible was screened at the 2022 CineKink Film Festival and has been selected for screening at the 2022 San Francisco PornFilmFestival.

+In 2026, Young released their coming-of-age narrative feature film By the Roots, an adaptation of their memoir, Daddy.
+Young wrote, directed, and produced the film.